sporule/sporule/README.md

 - Easy to use, create your blog in less than 10 minutes.
 - Pure front end + Markdown, no server side code.
 - Multi-platform support - github pages, netlify and any other cloud platform.
 - Progressive Web App Support Ready, it can be added to iPhone or Android as an app.
-All posts can be cahced.
+All posts can be cached.
 - Theme system which means you can switch to the themes you like through github submodules.
-- Seperating the site and the content as it renders the markdown on the fly.
+- Separate the site and the content as it renders the markdown on the fly.
 - Rich meta data through Front Matter.
+- Support Draft posts by setting the post date to empty
+- Support Future posts by setting the post date to future
+- Generate RSS and Site Map in Build Time (It will not show future posts until rebuilding the code)

 ## Credits To